New Type of Bath Salts

 The treatment of bath salts intoxication involves providing intensive medical monitoring and attention to address the specific symptoms of the individual.
 It also often involves using medications to alleviate medical symptoms of intoxication like nausea, insomnia and lack of appetite, as well as emotional symptoms like agitation.

 The primary goals for the treatment of addiction symptoms (also called recovery) are abstinence, relapse prevention, and rehabilitation.
 When the addicted person first abstains from using drugs, he or she may need help avoiding or lessening the effects of withdrawal.
-That process is called detoxification or detox.
-That part of treatment is usually conducted in a hospital or other inpatient setting (often called detox centers), where medications used to decrease withdrawal symptoms and frequent medical assessments and care can be provided.
+That process is detoxification or detox.
+Medical professionals conduct that part of treatment in a hospital or other inpatient setting (often called detox centers), where medications used to decrease withdrawal symptoms and frequent medical assessments and care can be provided.
 As with many other drugs of abuse, the detox process from bath salts is likely the most difficult aspect of coping with the physical symptoms of addiction and tends to last for days.

 People who may have less severe psychological symptoms of bath salts dependency may be able to be maintained in an outpatient treatment program.
 Those who have a more severe addiction, have relapsed after engaging in outpatient programs, or who also suffer from a severe mental illness might need the higher level of structure, guidance, and monitoring provided in an inpatient drug-treatment center, often referred to as "rehab."
 After inpatient treatment, many bath salts addicts may need to live in a sober-living community, that is, a group-home setting where counselors provide continued sobriety support and daily structure.